Criteria Requirements

 RMIA offers a variety of innovative warranty programs that include up to three complete IVF cycles, including all fresh and frozen embryo transfers, with a refundable portion if successful pregnancy is not achieved.
 Collectively, these programs are known as the Fertility Cost Warranty Program (FCWP).

 Patients must meet eligibility criteria to qualify for a warranty program.
 Warranty programs are available for patients using their own or donor eggs.
 For women using their own eggs, patients must be younger than 39 years at the time the warranty commences.
-Other eligibility criteria include normal ovarian reserve tests (not applicable if using donor eggs), minimum sperm parameters (>100,000 motile sperm), body mass index (BMI) of 35 or less (33 for HOPE Program), and normal uterine anatomy.
+Other eligibility criteria include normal ovarian reserve tests (not applicable if using donor eggs), minimum sperm parameters (>100,000 motile sperm), body mass index (BMI) of 35 or less and normal uterine anatomy.
 A history of prior unsuccessful IVF, multiple miscarriages (two or more), and some medical conditions may preclude eligibility; this will be determined on a case by case basis by RMIA physicians.
 Nicotine use of any type is not allowed for either the sperm or egg source.
 Patients who need PGT-M, PGT-SR or who are undergoing IVF for embryo sex selection do not qualify for warranty programs.